Pickle-Brined Fried Chicken with Preserved Satsuma Barbecue Sauce

 Mississippi Museum of Art - Jackson, MS

-With its flavor-packed brine, Nick Wallace's fried chicken recipe yields crispy, crunchy skin while keeping the meat moist and juicy.
+With its flavor-packed brine, this fried chicken recipe from JBF Boot Camp alum Nick Wallace yields crispy, crunchy skin while keeping the meat moist and juicy.
 Make sure to whip up a batch of his sweet-and-spicy preserved Satsuma barbecue sauce to serve alongside it!

 - 1 tablespoon mustard seeds

 - 1 1/2 teaspoons coriander seeds

 - 1 each red, green, and yellow bell peppers, roughly chopped with seeds and stem

 - 1 cup water

 - 1/4 cup chopped fresh dill

 - 4 chicken legs, bone-in, skin-on

 - Vegetable oil for frying, about 8 cups